 A friend of mine once said the above in jest, laughing at what he called his chronic nervousness.
 I told him that he should try a look at his diet and perhaps take an orthomolecular approach.
 I learned that GABA, an amino acid had a very strong calming effect.
-Some people just don't eat early in the day.
-I told him, "Start the day with two eggs, some omega 3 tablets and your mind will be fed for the morning with the amino acids and calming fatty acids that your brain needs.

 "You mean starting the day with 4 coffees might hurt me in the long run?"
 He had a great sense of humor, but he was disguising what he was actually deeply concerned about.

 A good book about Serotonin, and how to encourage its presence in your body would be a great idea for those who feel disquieted and depressed on a chronic basis.

 Patty Duke's books and multiple Hollywood biographies will attest to the "bi-polar" way many people in that world live their lives.

 Since we are talking about anxious dreams and chronic worry and bouts with exhaustion and depression, it might behoove us to realize that LIFESTYLE has much to do with our problems.